 In this film, Columbian design artist Matsuda explores the place where the physical and virtual worlds merge, and everything is saturated in media.
 In this place, virtual reality, augmented reality, wearables, and the internet of things are intertwined and envelop every aspect of our lives.
 Hyper-reality will be the glue between every interaction and experience, offering amazing possibilities, while also controlling the way we understand the world.
 Intriguing and scary.

-Evaluation of Interaction Tools for Augmented Reality Based Digital Storytelling
+of Interaction Tools for Augmented Reality Based Digital

 Focuses on identifying "intuitive and easy-to-use interfaces and interaction methods to be used for manipulating virtual objects and scenes in AR applications."